 The Triallate trend plot since July 2001 is displayed in Figure 7.
 The concentrations were nondetect for a couple of years after the new well was completed.
-Since 2004, the concentrations have risen to nearly 1 μ g/L (Figure 7).
+Since 2004, the Triallate concentration increased to nearly 1 μ g/L, but has decreased to less than 0.8 μ g/L in 2013 (Figure 7).